DanielaIH/holbertonschool-headphones/README.md

 # holbertonschool-headphones
-In this project, you will implement from scratch, without any library, a web page.
-I use all HTML/CSS/Accessibility/Responsive design knowledges that I learned previously.
+In this project, I will implement from scratch, without any library, a web page.
+I have to use all HTML/CSS/Accessibility/Responsive design knowledges that I learned previously.

 This webpage has been designed by Nicolas Philippot, UI/UX designer.
 ## Requirements